 Should you make a personal injury claim?

 There’s usually a three-year time limit in place to claim personal injury compensation, but in rare cases, for example if you have suffered problems years after a head injury, you may be able to claim outwith this deadline.
 It’s worth getting in touch with Accident Advice Helpline and there is no obligation to proceed with a claim at any point.
-If somebody else caused your accident, for example if you were injured by objects falling from height at work and your employer was to blame, then you could make a 100% no-win, no-fee* claim with us.
-Just call our freephone helpline on 0800 689 0500 (or 0333 500 0993 from a mobile) to find out if you’re eligible to make a claim.
+If somebody else caused your accident, for example if you were injured by objects falling from height at work and your employer was to blame, then you could make a no win no fee claim with us.
+Just call our freephone helpline on 0800 689 5659 to find out if you’re eligible to make a claim.